Biographies, potted marque histories, forgotten words and phrases, technical terms … that’s why it’s gallimaufric.

 IOE: Inlet over exhaust valve configuration, quite popular until the Great War; more common in the US than Europe

 Ixion: Nom de plume of Canon BH Davies who wrote for the Blue ‘Un from its inception in 1903 until the 1960s.
 The greatest motor cycle journalist of his or any other generation he was, for decades, at the heart of the motor cycling movement. (‘Ixion’ is pronounced, he once explained, ‘Icks-eye-on’ with the stress on the middle syllable.)
-He wrote on a number of other topics but was first and last a man of the cloth.
+You’ll find a good selection of his work in the timeline; he also appears on the introduction page (that pic appeared with his article ‘200 Miles in a Day’ which you’ll find in the 1903 features section.
+Ixion wrote on a number of other topics but, though it pains an old atheist liike me to admit it, was first and last a man of the cloth, serving as parish priest at St Barnabas Church, St Leonards on Sea from 1926 to 1940.
+I was privileged to attend the ceremony when a plaque was unveiled there in his memory; the Sunbeam MCC stages an annual run in his name.
 Ixion’s books Motor Cycle Cavalcade and Reminiscences of Motorcycling are wonderful.

 Jehu: Slang, circa 1910, for the rider of a bicycle or motor cycle; derived from slang for a coach driver.
 The name appears in the bible; it’s link to motoring remains a mystery.